Manager & Supervisor Coaching

 Flexible appointment times to fit into your business workday, including before and after hours and weekend appointments

 In person, by phone, or video chat based on your preference, location, and needs.

-We'll meet you at your workplace or offsite in a comfortable, conducive location.
+We'll use Zoom or Google Meet, or we'll meet you at your workplace or offsite in a comfortable, conducive location.